sbaldrich/notes/dev/OCA.md

 * You can use *varargs* in the `main` method's signature.
 * Watch out for ambiguous imports **e.g.,** importing `java.util.Date` and `java.sql.Date`.
   * Java resolves the conflicts by honoring the most specific import (when possible).
-* **Initialization order**: Field initializers and instance initializers in the order they are found and then the constructor.
+* **Initialization order**: Superclass initialization, static variables declaration and static initializers in the order they are found, instance variables declararations and instance initializers in the order they are found and then the constructor.
 * The underscores in numeric literals (Java 7+) can appear anywhere but in the start, end or next to a dot in a literal.
 * `strictfp` and `native` are *keywords* you probably don't remember.
 * Identifiers must start with a letter or the symbols `$` or `_`.